Stake vs Pearler

 Stake

-• Best for investors who want both US and ASX market access from one account.
+• Best for investors who want broader market access — 8,000+ ASX and US securities in one account.

-• Fractional shares available for US stocks — invest from any dollar amount.
+• Fractional shares on US stocks from US$10; ASX from AU$10.

-• No auto-invest feature — all trades placed manually.
+• No auto-invest — all trades are placed manually.

 Pearler